 The never-ending experiment… (pt 5)

-Earlier, I mentioned the ongoing struggle between good and evil.
 When God breathed the breath of life in Adam, he became a living creature.
 It is that breath of life that sustains all of humanity.
-When sin separated us from God, it left a brokenness that we constantly crave to fill.
-We are created to be in relationship with Him, and without that connection to our Creator, we desperately try to fill this brokenness with anything the world offers.
-But these worldly solutions only lead to further destruction.
-This is because what we are feeling is spiritual brokenness, and only spiritual restoration and redemption can truly make us whole.
+When the barrier separated humanity from God due to sin, humanity became unworthy to be in God’s presence.
+It’s like being cut off from the life source, making us incomplete and leaving a void that we constantly crave to fill.
+Without that connection to our Creator, we desperately try to fill this emptiness with anything the world offers, which puts us on the path of destruction.
+This internal struggle between the flesh and the spirit is not something that we can overcome on our own.
+Only spiritual restoration and redemption can reconcile us back to God.

 Scripture warns us, “…Satan disguises himself as an angel of light” (2 Corinthians 11:14).
 Satan doesn’t appear with horns and the theatrical gimmicks that the world often portrays.
 His schemes are in a way that imitate God and His ways.
-The world will tell you that you are created in God’s image, and in that same breathe it’ll show you their god, Satan.
+The world will tell you that you are created in God’s image, and in that same breathe it’ll show you its god, Satan.
 This is why it is vital to your existence to utilize those skills — thinking critically, researching diligently (or should I say studying the Word of God), and leaning on His wisdom for knowledge and understanding — to be able to discern what is good because it is the dialogue in the garden and the choice that follows it that sets the stage for the ongoing struggle between good and evil.
 As Scripture declares, “Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
-The reason the Son of God appeared was to destroy the works of the devil” (1 John 3:8)
+The reason the Son of God appeared was to destroy the works of the devil” (1 John 3:8).

 1 “In the beginning was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God.
 3 All things were made through him, and without him was not any thing made that was made.
 4 In him was life, and the life was the light of men.
 5 The light shines in the darkness, and the darkness has not overcome it” (John 1:1-5)